adlajebara/word-counting/README.md

 # Word-Counting
 I wrote this code while taking a summer course at Chalmers university.

-This was the first lab assignment which focuses on a technique which is in the foundations of many algorithms which allow machines to understand human language.
+This was the first lab assignment which focuses on a technique which can be found in many algorithms that allow machines to understand human language.
 The code includes tokenization, how to split a running text into a sequence of words (tokens) and word counting, aggregate statistics for the frequencies of different words.

 ## How to run it